John Hales (theologian): Later life

 Hales then refused all offers of ecclesiastical preferment, choosing instead a scholarly retirement in a Fellowship of Eton College, of which his friends Sir Henry Savile and Sir Henry Wotton were successively Provost.
 He lived much among his books, visiting London only once a year, although he was possibly there more frequently during the period (1633–43) of Lucius Cary's connection with London.

 In 1642, he was ejected from his stall as canon of Windsor by the parliamentary committee.
 He was not immediately turned out of his fellowship at Eton, but by 1644 both armies had battened onto the college rents.
 Hales hid himself for nine weeks in a private lodging in Eton, living on brown bread and beer at a cost of sixpence a week.
 On his refusal to take the engagement of 16 April 1649 he was formally dispossessed of his fellowship.
 Penwarden, who was put into his place, offered to share, but he declined.
 He went to Richings Lodge, near Colnbrook, Buckinghamshire, the residence of Anne Salter, second wife to Sir William Salter and sister to Brian Duppa, as tutor to her son William.
 To this house Henry King also retreated, with some members of his family, and they lived a sort of a collegiate life, with Hales acting as chaplain.
 After the order against harbouring malignants, he left Mrs. Salter against her wish, and lodged in Eton, selling his library.

 Hales died at Eton on 19 May 1656.

 Biographers

 His life was to have been written by Farindon; but Farindon died before the issue of the Golden Remains, to which his contribution is a letter to Garthwait the publisher.
 It is said that John Pearson was asked to take up Farindon's task; but he contented himself by prefixing to the Remains a few pages of eulogy.
 Farindon's materials passed to William Fulman, who likewise failed to write the memoir.
 Use has been made of Fulman's papers by John Walker and Chalmers.

-John Aubrey, probably incorrectly, attributed to Hales the title "the first Socinian in England", an epiphet he had earlier, equally incorrectly, previously given to Lucius Cary, 2nd Viscount Falkland.
+John Aubrey, probably incorrectly, attributed to Hales the title "the first Socinian in England", an epithet he had earlier, equally incorrectly, previously given to Lucius Cary, 2nd Viscount Falkland.